Korivash/Vash-Readme/README.md

 - `/clarify` Get Real time Fact checking on anything you ask, Powered by Clarity Bot ( Check out @bogdantimes on Twitter )
 - `/playlist`
 - `/socials`
+- `/timer` Time and Reason, Will countdown in a Embed message then @ the user when its done.
 - `/songrequest` Search any song from youtube.
 - `/setlogchannel` Admins Only
 - `/purge` Admins Only